rashtastic/r1/index.md

 layout: default
 ---

-# FSU Vision 2030 Peers Assessment
+<h1>FSU Vision 2030 Peers Assessment</h1>

 ## Introduction

 This report is an initial examination of peer assessment using Vision 2030 data points of interest.
 Our goal is to identify institutions comparable to FSU in terms of similarity on institutional characteristics.
 The results are not meant to be conclusive, but to inform further interpretation.

-In order to address institutions comparable to FSU, we must address how institutions vary.
+In order to identify institutions comparable to FSU we must first understand how institutions vary.
 What follows is a multivariate exploratory data analysis of institutional characteristics.
 These patterns are used to inform a peer matching strategy.

 The population of institutions is [Carnegie R1 Institutions](https://carnegieclassifications.acenet.edu/carnegie-classification/classification-methodology/basic-classification/) captured in IPEDS.
 The sample size is 146.